cowzendux/runMplusDeltaR2/README.md

 #runMplusDeltaR2

 SPSS Python Extension function that runs multiple Mplus child models to calculate changes in R2 for all predictors in a parent model.
-The repository also contains the function "analyzeMplusDeltaR2" that will collect information from the child models and report the change in R2 for each predictor.
+The repository also contains the function "analyzeMplusDeltaR2" that will collect information from the child models and report the change in R2 for each predictor in an output dataset.

 ##Usage of runMplusDeltaR2
 **runMplusDeltaR2(MplusFile, outDirectory, removeVars)**